emtee40/SurvivalManual-wiki/Cold.md

 **TREE-PIT SHELTER**

 15-53\.
 Dig snow out from under a suitable large tree.
 It will not be as deep near the base of the tree.
 Use the cut branches to line the shelter.
 Use a ground sheet as overhead cover to prevent snow from falling off the tree into the shelter.
-If built properly, you can have 360-degree visibility ([Chapter 5, Figure 5-12](05)).
+If built properly, you can have 360-degree visibility ([Shelter, Figure 5-12](Shelter)).

 **20-MAN LIFE RAFT**